KodrAus/rust-csharp-ffi/README.md

 ### Modeling the .NET runtime in Rust

-We model the FFI on the Rust side and owned datastructures are allocated in Rust's heap.
+We model the FFI on the Rust side and owned data structures are allocated in Rust's heap.

 Handles in the Rust C ABI try to model the way C# _can_ interact with them rather than just how we _expect_ it to.
 Some considerations are: